notherealmarco/jablotron100-esphome-bridge/README.md

 - **[kukulich/home-assistant-jablotron100](https://github.com/kukulich/home-assistant-jablotron100)**
   — the original Home Assistant integration by Jaroslav Hanslík (@kukulich) and contributors.
-The entire Jablotron protocol implementation in `src/jablo2esphome/core.py` is a hard fork of it: reverse-engineering the Jablotron 100 serial protocol, the device/section/PG packet formats, and the packet captures behind the tests are their work, and are what make this bridge possible.
+This repository would not have existed without their hard work of reverse-engineering of the Jablotron 100 serial protocol.
 - **[cjber/aioesphomeserver](https://github.com/cjber/aioesphomeserver)** by
-  Pete Keen — the native API server that `src/aioesphomeserver/` is vendored and pruned from.
+  Pete Keen, the native API server that `src/aioesphomeserver/` is vendored from.
 - **[esphome/aioesphomeapi](https://github.com/esphome/aioesphomeapi)** and
-  **[ESPHome](https://esphome.io)** by Otto Winter and the ESPHome project — the native API protocol definitions, message types and reference client that this bridge implements against.
+  **[ESPHome](https://esphome.io)** by Otto Winter and the ESPHome project.
+Includes the native API protocol definitions, message types and reference client that this bridge implements against.